DexterWard/Jenkins-Terraform-Ansible-K8s/README.md

 1) Create a Github repository
 2) Create an AWS EC2 instance.
 Recommended settings:

--AMI: Ubuntu Server 24.04 LTS
+- AMI: Ubuntu Server 24.04 LTS
--Architecture: 64-bit
+- Architecture: 64-bit
--Instance type: t3.small (free-tier)
+- Instance type: t3.small (free-tier)
--Create a new RSA key-pair with .pem format
+- Create a new RSA key-pair with .pem format
--Default VPC and default subnet are fine as long as they have an Internet Gateway to access the outside world -Use or create a security group with the following ingress rules:
+- Default VPC and default subnet are fine as long as they have an Internet Gateway to access the outside world
+- Use or create a security group with the following ingress rules:
   Port 22 open to your public IP.
-(Optionally, open it to the IP address of Instant connect too) Port 8080 open to 0.0.0.0/0 so the webhook can reach it -Default 8 GIB gp3 storage disk
+(Optionally, open it to the IP address of Instant connect too) Port 8080 open to 0.0.0.0/0 so the webhook can reach it
+- Default 8 GIB gp3 storage disk
--No special filesystem
+- No special filesystem
--User data: upload the startup-script.sh file to provision the server
+- User data: upload the startup-script.sh file to provision the server

 Test that Docker is installed and Jenkins is running by connecting to the Public IP address of the instance on port 8080, like this: xxx.xxx.xxx.xxx:8080